-Today, according to Italian law it is very hard to get a permit before reaching Italy - you must enter with a so-called decreto flussi, or with a family reunion (you will find more information regarding this later).
+Today, according to Italian law it is very hard to get a permit before reaching Italy - you must enter with a so-called decreto flussi, or with a visa that can be converted into a permit.
 For those who enter Italy without a visa and without a permit, the only chance to obtain documents is through an amnesty (sanatoria), by applying for asylum, or by marrying or having a child with an Italian citizen.